kumahq/kuma-website/app/_src/guides/excluding-traffic-from-transparent-proxy-redirection.md

     {% endcapture %}
     {{ prerequisites-setup-kuma | indent }}

-## Exclude Traffic on Certain Ports
+## Exclude traffic on certain ports

 This example shows how to exclude incoming traffic on port `1234` and outgoing traffic on ports `5678` and `8900`.